Have you ever wished you could get inside the minds of straight-A students and learn their best study tips?

 26. Never memorise information without first understanding it

-The human brain is designed to process information, not to store information as if it’s a hard drive.
+The human brain is designed to process information, not to store information like it’s a hard drive.

 This is why meaningful learning is far more effective than rote learning.

-Meaningful learning occurs when you understand the information and make sense of it.
+Meaningful learning happens when you understand the information and make sense of it.